Accident means an event where Injury or death is caused directly and solely by accidental, violent, external and visible means.

 in which case ‘Own Occupation’ will be any occupation for which you are reasonably suited by training, education or experience.

-If you have been working in more than one occupation that meets these criteria, ‘Own Occupation’ will include all of those occupations.
+If you have been working in more than one occupation, ‘Own Occupation’ will include all of those occupations.

 Partial Disability or Partially Disabled

 Partial Disability and Partially Disabled under Income Protection mean that, solely because of a Covered event, you are: